The Beast is Rising!

 The several terms used for this figure include “

 Antichrist,” “Man of Lawlessness,” and “Beast.”
 Do they all refer to the same individual?
-There are few, if any, direct literary links between the passages employing these names.
+There are few, if any, direct literary links between the New Testament passages employing these names.

 The term “Antichrist” only appears in two of John’s letters, and nowhere in Revelation.
 Is it the correct label for the global leader of popular expectations?
 Are we certain John had the same figure in mind as the “Beast” or the “Man of Lawlessness”?

 In Revelation, the “Beast is ASCENDING from the Sea.”
-When John described this image, he used a participle in the Greek present tense, signifying an ongoing action.
-Thus, the “Beast” was in the process of “ascending” from the Abyss/Sea.
+John used a Greek participle in the present tense, signifying an ongoing action.
+Thus, he saw the “Beast” as it was in the process of “ascending” from the Abyss/Sea.

-Its “Seven Heads” represented “Seven Mountains,” which, in turn, symbolized seven successive kingdoms rather than seven concurrent realms, and by the first century, five had “fallen,” one existed, and the final or “seventh” kingdom was “yet to come” - (Revelation 17:8-11).
+Its “Seven Heads” represented “Seven Mountains,” which, in turn, symbolized seven successive kingdoms rather than concurrent realms.
+By the first century, five had “fallen,” one existed, and the final or “seventh” kingdom was “yet to come” - (Revelation 17:8-11).

-John used the characteristics of Daniel’s “four beasts from the Sea” to describe what for him was one entity, one “Beast.”
-In Daniel, the “four beasts” represented four successive kingdoms, yet John saw only one “Beast” that incorporated the animal features of all four of Daniel’s beasts, and he listed them in reverse order as if he were looking backward over the history of world empires.
+John used the characteristics of Daniel’s “four beasts from the Sea” to describe what for him was a single entity, one “Beast.”
+In Daniel, the “four beasts” represented four successive kingdoms.
+However, John saw only one “Beast” that incorporated the animal features of all four of Daniel’s beasts, and he listed them in reverse order as if he were looking backward over the history of world empires.

 Daniel linked the Babylonian incarnation of the World Empire to the “Land of Shinar,” the ancient kingdom of the Sumerians where Babel originated, and the first attempt to unite all peoples under one government - (Genesis 11:1-9, Daniel 1:2).

 This is an old story.
-What the Bible pictures is not a one-time event that will occur just before the end of the age.
-The satanic conspiracy to install the World Empire is history-spanning.
+What is portrayed in the Bible is not a one-time event just before the end of the age.
+The satanic conspiracy to install this World Empire is history-spanning.
 It has been underway since the beginning of civilization.
 Prophecy teachers who previously identified this beastly regime as the Roman Empire or the government of Nazi Germany were not entirely wrong.

 How do we identify the final incarnation of this World Empire, the “Seventh Kingdom”?
 Whether discussing the “Beast,” the “Antichrist,” or the “Man of Lawlessness,” certain characteristics are common to each description.